A New Great Game: Armenia, Azerbaijan and Energy Geopolitics in the Caspian

-Below the surface, the strategic calculations of regional actors in response to the crisis along the Armenia-Azerbaijan border masks broader trends exacerbating the risk of future confrontations.
+Below the surface, the strategic calculations of regional actors in response to the crisis along with the Armenia-Azerbaijan border masks broader trends exacerbating the risk of future confrontations.
 At the domestic level, the border clashes represent a distraction from the poor handling of the COVID-19 pandemic on the part of both governments.
-In Azerbaijan, this has intersected with economic crisis amid a collapse in oil prices, triggering anti-Armenian demonstrations in Baku.
+In Azerbaijan, this has intersected with an economic crisis amid a collapse in oil prices, triggering anti-Armenian demonstrations in Baku.

 As regimes across the region seek to distract their populations from domestic strife, jingoistic saber-rattling of the type seen in Baku and Yerevan is only set to become more likely in the short term.